 I opted for the worst scenario when I bought my Arduino Mega.
 I bought the version 3V3 without integrated serial / USB converter 🙄 I preferred to buy the least user friendly version, just to wipe the plasters :D.

 Unless special need, to build your Gateway, I advise you to opt for the version 5V with integrated FTDI converter.
-The card is slightly different (2mm longer, the implantation of fixing holes is substantially identical) but will be plug and play to install the firmware.
+The board is slightly different (2mm longer, the implantation of fixing holes is substantially identical) but will be plug and play to install the firmware.

 Regarding the rest of the material, you will need: